COPY TO

 : optionally list of columns to be exported.
 If omitted, all columns are exportedTO

-: destination for the exported datafile_path
+: destination for the exported data

 : path to the CSV file where the data will be writtenSTDOUT